 Mission statements that sound inspirational but fail to describe actual activities are the first sign of a weak nonprofit.
 The IRS examiner sees right through poetic language.
 They want clarity, they want structure, and they want a mission statement that aligns with your organizing document, your bylaws, your narrative, and your projected activities.
 If your nonprofit mission statement is vague, your entire application is built on sand.

-This page exists to prevent founders from embarrassing themselves and to give you real examples that survive IRS scrutiny instead of social media applause.
+This page is part of the Starting a 501c3 Nonprofit Guide, written to keep founders from embarrassing themselves and to show real mission statement examples that survive IRS scrutiny instead of earning applause on social media.

 - Common Mission Statement Mistakes That Fail IRS Review